 Pool Filter Types

-But before you can accurately compare pool filter types and how well they work, you need to know about microns.
+But before you can accurately compare pool filter types, how well they function, and how much work they require to maintain, you need to know about microns.

 What the Heck is a Micron?